-- Enrol your SFU computing account in Multi-Factor Authentication (MFA); MFA will be required for all accounts in 2021.
+- Enrol your SFU computing account in Multi-Factor Authentication (MFA); MFA have been required for all accounts since 2021.

 - Use unique, hard-to-guess passwords for each of your online accounts, including your SFU computing account.

 - Use a different password for your central SFU computing account.
-If you use the same password for other online accounts, we are vulnerable if they have a security breach.
+If you use the same password for other online accounts, the community becomes vulnerable to a security breach.